nedbat/coveragepy/doc/source.rst

-You can further fine-tune coverage.py's attention with the ``--include`` and ``--omit`` switches (or ``[run] include`` and ``[run] omit`` configuration values). ``--include`` is a list of filename patterns.
-If specified, only files matching those patterns will be measured. ``--omit`` is also a list of filename patterns, specifying files not to measure.
+You can further fine-tune coverage.py's attention with the ``--include`` and ``--omit`` switches (or ``[run] include`` and ``[run] omit`` configuration values). ``--include`` is a list of file name patterns.
+If specified, only files matching those patterns will be measured. ``--omit`` is also a list of file name patterns, specifying files not to measure.
 If both ``include`` and ``omit`` are specified, first the set of files is reduced to only those that match the include patterns, then any files that match the omit pattern are removed from the set.

-The ``include`` and ``omit`` filename patterns follow typical shell syntax:
+The ``include`` and ``omit`` file name patterns follow typical shell syntax:
 ``*`` matches any number of characters and ``?`` matches a single character.
 Patterns that start with a wildcard character are used as-is, other patterns are interpreted relative to the current directory.